-This trip, like the Classic Inca Trail, starts and ends in Lima and includes a night in Cusco plus two nights in the beautiful Sacred Valley surrounding it.
+This trip, like the Classic Inca Trail, starts and ends in Cusco and includes a night in Cusco plus two nights in the beautiful Sacred Valley surrounding it.
 The trek, however, is entirely different and much easier than the Classic Inca Trail.
 It presents few altitude difficulties and much easier climbs -- perfect for those worried about their knees or fitness level.
 The Royal Inca Trail follows the path Pachacuti, the Incan ruler who built Machu Picchu, took to visit his hideaway retreat.
 Because the path follows the Urubamba river, we avoid the intense climbs and high altitude issues of the Classic Trek.
 The path also goes through much lusher vegetation and because it is so infrequently visited, our only neighbors are local Quechua Indians and the daily trains running on the opposite side of the river from the trail.
 Just like our Classic Inca Trail Trek, we are pampered by our porters and cooks who allow us to carry only a small daypack ourselves and enjoy incredible meals far from civilization while on vacation.
 In addition, we have the luxury of making use of cold showers available at our camps!
 This trek also starts in the Sacred Valley and ends at the Sun Gate looking down over Machu Picchu, so if you are eager to trek the Inca Trail but want to avoid high-altitude passes and steep inclines (and declines), this is the trip for you.

 Minimum of 2 people